Ne-Se-Chete/AppolicaIntern2024/README.md

 5. <del> To update the diagram. <del>

 ### What we did
-1. We had a daily meet on which discussed the plan for the day.
+1. We had a daily meeting to discuss the plan for the day.
-2. We continued the taks for the frontend.
+2. We continued the tasks for the frontend.
 3. We discussed some ideas with our mentors and we came to the conclusion that we will use the batteries and nothing else.
 The options were:
 - Power bank - it "goes to sleep" when there is really low consumption and the esp32 can't be powered up when it is in deep sleep
 - Charger - there is no possibility to put a power strip where the charger will be plugged
 4. We changed the DB diagram and the new diagram is in the `images` folder.
 Now it is cleaner and has some added tables for our convenience.
 5. We updated the bot so it works with the new DB.
-6. We depricated the idea of having the receipt recognition because there is no way to predict how much each individual order will cost.
+6. We deprecated the idea of having receipt recognition because there is no way to predict how much each individual order will cost.

 ## Day 9
 ### To Do